 Moving Your Body Everywhere-- From Fluid to Form!
 Enjoy learning about your body by exploring, moving, studying anatomy and function, visualizing and relaxing on the floor.
 You can change who you are this way!
 Seeing, touching, sensing, and moving with ease are wonderful ways to learn about your growth!
 Join Sara as she explores Body-Mind Centering® concepts of cellular intelligence, reflexes, muscles, fascia, bones, lymph and interesting anatomical details pertinent to you.
 Understand how your patterns reflect your consciousness--whether you push something away, or pull someone towards you, or find it difficult to set your own boundaries.
 Revisiting these early patterns gives enormous insight into how you were formed, and new opportunities to change!
 Read brochure here

-Saturday, Dec.
-21, 2109 11am to 4pm University of Utah, School of Dance Salt Lake City, Utah contact Luc Vanier, Director
+Previous Seminars for the Fall 2019 Saturday, Dec.
+21, 2019 11am to 4pm University of Utah, School of Dance Salt Lake City, Utah contact Luc Vanier, Director

 1. Embryology: Trace your beginnings from embryo to baby!
 2 Sundays 12 to 4pm: intrauterine and ex utero development $100 Paypal or Venmo In the embryo, we find a blueprint for the front, middle and back of our bodies from which we grow, reflecting the movements of life.
 We hear, learn to suck, to open our arms, kick our legs, lift our heads, wiggle and crawl.
 You will learn the "backbone" of movement--the in utero and ex utero reflexes by experiencing these moments yourself as you go step by step from an embryo to a baby.
 You can make personal discoveries about who you are, and who you can become with more integration and better alignment.
 Bring knee pads, yoga mats, pillows and comfortable clothes for moving on the floor.